 Is Now the Best Time to Buy Bitcoin?

 When should I buy Bitcoin?
 Should I invest in Bitcoin today, or tomorrow?

-- Buy when adoption is low
+- Buy when a regulatory framework is in place

 - Buy before major updates